 Heavy metals are metallic chemical elements with a limited permissible concentration and a highly poisonous ability at low concentrations.
-They are naturally occurring trace elements in the aquatic environment and part of the earth's crust, and their levels have increased as a result of industrial and agricultural activities (Martin et al., 2015 and Li et al., 2017).
+They are naturally occurring trace elements in the aquatic environment and part of the earth's crust, and their levels have increased as a result of industrial and agricultural activities (57, 56).

 Fish are affected by heavy metal accumulation in the aquatic environment.
 Compared to marine fish, freshwater fish are more susceptible and exposed to heavy metals.
-This is due to the fact that freshwater fish typically gain water while losing salt, as opposed to marine fish, which typically lose water while gaining salt (Nikinmaa, 2014).
-Water solubility, feeding habits, ecology, and fish physiology, including species, age, size, reproductive status, fish health, bioavailability, and various environments, are just a few of the many elements that affect metal accumulation in different sections of fish body (Perugini et al., 2014 and Anandkumar et al., 2017).
+This is due to the fact that freshwater fish typically gain water while losing salt, as opposed to marine fish, which typically lose water while gaining salt (61).
+Water solubility, feeding habits, ecology, and fish physiology, including species, age, size, reproductive status, fish health, bioavailability, and various environments, are just a few of the many elements that affect metal accumulation in different sections of fish body (76, 12).

-In general, heavy metal (iron, zinc, lead, nickel, manganese, etc.) pollution of natural freshwater is a global issue (Abdullah et al., 2007).
-Generally, fish species found in different location in Nigeria water ways have been widely studied by several authors (Odo et al., 2009; Abowei and Hart, 2007; 2008; Abowei and Ogamba, 2013; Abowei et al., 2007; 2008; Ezekiel et al., 2002; Ogamba et al., 2013a; 2013b;), Solomon et al., (2012), Badejo and Oriyomi (2015), Oyewo (2015), Davis (2009), Sikoki et al., (2008).
+In general, heavy metal (iron, zinc, lead, nickel, manganese, etc.) pollution of natural freshwater is a global issue (1).
+Generally, fish species found in different location in Nigeria water ways have been widely studied by several authors (66, 3, 13, 4, 31, 67-68, 82, 15, 74, 22, 81).
 The types of water bodies and the current water quality conditions determine which fish species are present.
 For instance, brackish water, estuaries, and sea/marine water are home to shellfish like bivalve and periwinkle, whereas surface water, including fresh water, is home to a variety of fish species, marine and brackish ecosystem.
-In an aquatic ecosystem, there are three main components.
-Water, sediment, and aquatic life are some of them (i.e. planktons, fisheries etc).
-Titilayo and Olufemi (2014) state that fishes can acquire larger concentrations of contaminants than soil and water and are frequently found at the top of the aquatic food chain.
-Fish normally take metals from the metal-contaminated water and bioaccumulate them in their body (tissue, gill, liver, kidneys, bone, blood, and fin).
+In an aquatic ecosystem, there are three main components i.e. water, sediment, and aquatic life that depends on water for survival (i.e. planktons, fisheries etc).
+(84) state that fishes can acquire larger concentrations of contaminants than soil and water and are frequently found at the top of the aquatic food chain is human being.
+Fish normally take metals from the metal-contaminated water and bioaccumulate and biomagnify them in their body along the food chain and are stored in vital organs (tissue, gill, liver, kidneys, bone, blood, and fin).

 Fish mostly absorb heavy metals through their epithelia surface, gill pores, water, and food they consume.
-The assessment of the health risks associated with heavy metal exposure in fish is detrimental and may result in alterations to their physiological and metabolic processes (Emere and Dibal, 2013).
+The assessment of the health risks associated with heavy metal exposure in fish is detrimental and may result in alterations to their physiological and metabolic processes (27).
 Heavy metal could cause lesion in the body and lead to hematological, histopathological and biochemical impairment which could eventually leads to any cardiovascular diseases and cancer.
-Due to the apparent bioaccumulation and magnification of heavy metals in fish, as pathways to pollution from one trophic level to the other (Akan et al., 2012), biomonitoring of hazardous substance need to be checkmated in fishes.
-Fishes are used as bioindicators to monitor heavy metals levels in aquatic ecosystem (Uniyimadu et al., 2008).
-In Nigeria, most industries dispose their effluents without treatment into the environment (Idris et al., 2013).
+Due to the apparent bioaccumulation and magnification of heavy metals in fish, as pathways to pollution from one trophic level to the other (9), biomonitoring of hazardous substance need to be checkmated in fishes.
+Fishes are used as bioindicators to monitor heavy metals levels in aquatic ecosystem (85).
+In Nigeria, most industries dispose their effluents without treatment into the environment (43).
 In this way, the various constituents of such wastes may end up in the aquatic food chain.
-Since fishes is a major source of protein to several people in Nigeria.
+Since fishes are a major source of protein to several people in Nigeria most especially people living around the coastal water area.
 This review examines information on various heavy metals found in fish from various aquatic system of Nigeria, including their sources, patterns of distribution, degrees of accumulation, and assessments of the risks to human health in Nigeria's major rivers.

-Figure 1: Diagrammatic representation of the supply of heavy metal, source, their bioaccumulation in fish, and an evaluation of the health risks (Maurya et al., 2019).
+Fig. 1.
+Diagrammatic representation of the supply of heavy metal, source, their bioaccumulation in fish, and an evaluation of the health risks (Maurya et al., 2019)